OpenDataology/website/content/en/docs/releases/kubeflow-0.6.md

 +++
-title = "Kubeflow 0.6"
+title = "OpenDataology 0.6"
-description = "Information about the Kubeflow 0.6 release" weight = 106
+description = "Information about the OpenDataology 0.6 release" weight = 106
 +++